litestar-org/litestar/docs/usage/security/secret-datastructures.rst

 guidelines:

 - Store secrets securely, using environment variables, secret management services, or encrypted databases.
-- Always use :func:`secrets.compare_digest` for comparing secret values to mitigate the risk of timing attacks.
+- Always use constant time comparison functions such as :func:`secrets.compare_digest` for comparing secret values to mitigate the risk of timing attacks.
 - Implement access controls and logging to monitor and restrict who can access sensitive information.